 Where to Stay in Montepulciano

-- Il Tosco is an elegant hotel in a renovated 15th century building in the historic center.
+- Il Tosco is an elegant bed and breakfast in a renovated 15th century building in the historic center.

 - Il Rondò Boutique Hotel is a 3-star hotel with parking, a short walk from Montepulciano’s historic center.